 - Health and Medicine; and

-The career fields mentioned above all have occupations that feature on one or more of the 11 provinces' in-demand occupations lists.
-This means that your chances of finding a job after your studies are good.
+The careers mentioned above have occupations on one or more of the 11 provinces' in-demand occupations lists.
+This means your chances of finding a job after your studies are good.

 International students who want to work in Canada after graduation can do so via the Post-Graduation Work Permit program.